-February 1 Optional Rebuttal: The faculty member may submit a rebuttal of the PEC each faculty member being evaluated.
+February 1 Optional Rebuttal: The faculty member may submit a rebuttal of the PEC second-year review, and complete the Dean's Evaluation Report Form for each faculty member being evaluated.
 The Dean will convey his/her report to the faculty member by February 15.